-- (ii) The firm's proposer's past performance in with negotiated and or similarly complex projects; - (iii) The firm's proposer's ability to meet time and budget requirements capacity to perform the work; - (iv) The scope of work the firm proposes to self-perform and its ability to performance of that scope of work; - (v) The firm's proximity to the project location; - (vi) Recent, current, and projected workloads of the firm; and - (vii) The firm's proposer's approach to executing the project, including ability to meet the project time and budget requirements. - (vi) The proposer's past performance in utilization of the office of minority and women's business enterprises certified businesses, to the extent permitted by law. - (viib) An agency may also consider the firm's outreach plan to include small business entities and disadvantaged business enterprises, and the firm's past performance in the utilization of such firms as an evaluation factor. - (4) A public body shall establish a committee to evaluate the proposals.
-After the committee has selected the most qualified finalists, at the time specified by the public body, these finalists shall submit final proposals, including-which must include sealed bids for the percent fee on the estimated maximum allowable construction cost-, and which may include other price-related factors identified in the request for proposal.and the fixed amount for the general conditions work specified in the request for proposal.
+(ii) The firm's proposer's past performance in with negotiated and or similarly complex projects;

+(iii) The firm's proposer's ability to meet time and budget requirements capacity to perform the work;

+(iv) The scope of work the firm proposes to self-perform and its ability to performance of that scope of work;

+(v) The firm's proximity to the project location;

+(vi) Recent, current, and projected workloads of the firm; and

+(vii) The firm's-proposer's approach to executing the project, including ability to meet the project time and budget requirements.-

+(vi) The proposer's past performance in or proposed approach for utilization of underutilized firms, including those certified by of the office of minority and women's business enterprises certified businesses, to the extent permitted by law.

+(viib) An agency may also consider the firm's outreach plan to include small business entities and disadvantaged business enterprises, and the firm's past performance in the utilization of such firms as an evaluation factor.

+(4) A public body shall establish a committee to evaluate the proposals.
+After the committee has selected the most qualified finalists, at the time specified by the public body, these finalists shall submit final proposals, including which must include sealed bids for the percent fee on the estimated maximum allowable construction cost-, and which may include other price-related factors identified in the request for proposal.and the fixed amount for the general conditions work specified in the request for proposal.
 In no event shall a price-related factor include a request for overall project budget, estimate or bid.
 The public body shall establish a time and place for the opening of sealed bids for the percent fee on the estimated maximum allowable construction cost and the fixed amount for the general conditions work specified in the request for proposal.
 At the time and place named, these bids must be publicly opened and read and the public body shall make all previous scoring available to the public.
 The public body shall select the firm submitting the highest scored final proposal using the evaluation factors and the relative weight of factors published in the public solicitation of proposals.
-A public body shall not evaluate or disgualify a proposal based on the terms of a collective bargaining agreement. - (5) The public body shall notify all finalists of the selection decision and make a selection summary of the final proposals available to all proposers within two business days of such notification.
+A public body shall not evaluate or disgualify a proposal based on the terms of a collective bargaining agreement.

+(5) The public body shall notify all finalists of the selection decision and make a selection summary of the final proposals available to all proposers within two business days of such notification.
 If the public body receives a timely written protest from a proposer, the public body may not execute a contract until two business days after the final protest decision is transmitted to the protestor.
-The protestor must submit its protest in accordance with the published protest procedures. - (6) Public bodies may contract with the selected firm to provide services during the design phase that may include life-cycle cost design considerations, value engineering, scheduling, cost estimating, constructability, alternative construction options for cost savings, and sequencing of work, and to act as the construction manager and general contractor during the construction phase.
+The protestor must submit its protest in accordance with the published protest procedures.